mahmoodlab/PORPOISE/docs/README.md

 ```

 ## License & Usage
-This work is still under review.
-Still, if you find our work useful in your research, please consider citing our paper at:
+If you find our work useful in your research, please consider citing our paper at:
 ```bash
 @article{chen2021pan,
   title={Pan-cancer integrative histology-genomic analysis via multimodal deep learning},